The Online Data Filter for the KM3NeT Neutrino Telescopes: Data processing

 \subsection{Data recording}

 Normally, all triggered events, all summary data and all SN data are recorded.
 In addition, a small fraction of the L1 data (typically 1\%) are recorded for the calibration of the PMTs.
 Optionally, each data filter can also maintain a circular buffer containing the L0, L1, L2 or SN data from a predefined number of the latest time slices.
-Following the reception of an external alert, these data will be written to the local disks of the servers and collected afterwards for offline analyses.
+Following the reception of an external alert (e.g.\ from other telescopes), these data are written to the local disks of the servers and collected afterwards for offline analyses.
 The maximal time that can be recovered depends on the available random access memory (RAM) in the CPUs of the servers and could reach several minutes of history.\\[\baselineskip] The neutrino telescope data are filtered online using calibrations that have been produced beforehand.
-Since the filtered data contain an unmodified copy of the original data, the recorded data can be analysed offline using calibrations that are produced afterwards.
+These calibrations are archived in the central database and communicated to the data filters by the control unit.
+The calibrations include the position, orientation and time offset of each PMT.
+Since the filtered data contain an unmodified copy of the original raw data, the recorded data can be analysed offline using calibrations that are produced afterwards.
 The attainable resolution of the neutrino telescope is thereby not affected by the calibrations used during operation.
 The summary data are also input to the simulations of the detector response.
-In these simulations, the livetime of the detector as well as the status and count rate of each PMT are taken into account at any given time.
+In these simulations, the livetime of the detector as well as the status of the offshore data acquisition and count rate of each PMT are taken into account at any given time.
 This reproduces the operation of the detector and the conditions in the deep sea according to the sampling of once per time slice which corresponds to a frequency of $10~\mathrm{Hz}$.